azakharo/react-ts-vite-starter/README.md

 * Auto code formatting with Prettier.
 * Dev server with hot reloading
 * Production optimized build
-* Client-side routing
+* Client-side routing (react-router v6)
-* Material UI toolkit
+* Material UI toolkit (v5)
-* ApiService for working with a backend.
+* "api" sub-dir contains code for working with a backend.
 Axios is used.
 * Login and Main page skeletons.
+Dummy implementation for handling the authentication has already been added.
-* Jest configured.
+* Jest already configured.
 Tests can be written in Typescript.

 ## Quick start